Canada Fly Drive Holidays

 A dream drive on Canada's open roads

 Driving in Canada is so easy.
 The country is built for road trips!
-A fly drive takes care of your return flights, your car hire and your hotels each night for a really fab holiday.
+A fly drive or Canada self drive takes care of your return flights, your car hire and your hotels each night for a really fab holiday.
 I loved the freedom to pull up anywhere and stop as long as I liked.

 3 easy steps to book